sohamch08/Obsidian-Notes/Computer Science/Graph/Trees/Spanning Tree.md

 ***Proof:*** By the part (2) of the last corollary of [[Tree]] the graph $T'+e$ obtains an unique [[Cycle]] $C$.
 Since $T$ is [[Acyclic]], there is an edge $e'\in E(C)-E(T)$.
 Deleting $e'$ breaks the only cycle in $T'+e$.
 Now $T'+e-e'$ is connected and acyclic and is a [[Spanning Tree]] of $G$ $\blacksquare$

+## Disjoint Spanning Trees

+The game bridge the player 2 has no winning strategy.
+West page 74